-CATEGORY FIVE YEARS BEFORE RETIREMENT TWO YEARS BEFORE RETIREMENT THREE MONTHS BEFORE RETIREMENT IN RETIREMENT BUDGET Draw up two budgets, current expenses and expected expenses in retirement.
+CATEGORY RY THREE MONTHS BEFORE RETIREMENT IN RETIREMENT BUDGET Draw up two budgets, current expenses and expected expenses in retirement.
 Plan to pay off debts by retirement.
 Update your current and future budgets.
-Merge your two budgets, deleting career expenses and adding any new retiree expenses.
-Fine-tune your budget every year so that your projected spending matches your actual spending.
 PENSION Defined-benefit plan Ask your pension office to project your pension monthly and in a lump sum.
-Decide how to take your pension; if as a lump sum, decide how to invest it.
-Set up the investments you have chosen for your lump sum.
-Invest your lump sum immediately to avoid the tax consequences.
-403(b), 401(k) plans Put the maximum in your plan.
+Decide how to take your pension; if as a lump sum, decide how to invest it. if as a lump sum, decide how to have chosen for your lump 403(b), 401(k) plans Put the maximum in your plan.
 Wait as long as possible to tap the money so earnings grow tax deferred.
-Keep contributing the maximum.
-If you will take a lump sum, ask an accountant how to minimize taxes (e.g., housing allowance distribution).
-Decide how to take your money.
-At 591⁄2 you may start penalty-free lump-sum withdrawals.
-At 72 you may have to start minimum withdrawals from tax-deferred retirement plans (unless working).
-SOCIAL SECURITY Set up a "my Social Security" account at www.ssa.gov/myaccount/ to check your earnings and be sure your employers contributed the right amounts.
-Double-check your "my Social Security" account.
+If you will take a lump sum, ask an accountant how to minimize start penalty-free lump-sum tax-deferred in tax At 73 you may have to start minimum withdrawals from tax-deferred retirement plans (unless working).
+SOCIAL SECURITY Set up a "my Social Security" account at ssa.gov/ myaccount/ to check your earnings and be sure your employers contributed the right amounts.
+Double-check your "my Social Security" account. ble-check your "my Social rity" account.
 Decide when after age 62 to start receiving Social Security.
-At retirement age, there is no limit on the income you can earn without reducing your Social Security benefits.
 INVESTMENTS Meet with a financial planner to discuss your goals and adjust your investment selection to meet them.
-Adjust the balance between aggressive and conservative investments to reduce your market risk and increase income.
-Make further reductions in market risk-more conservative, less aggressive.
-Generally, keep some of your money in stocks to offset inflation.
+Adjust the balance between aggressive and conservative investments to reduce your market risk and increase income. conservative in market risk-more money in stocks to reduce your market conservative, less aggressive. money in stocks to inflation.
 EMERGENCY FUND Stash an amount equal to three months' expenses in a money market fund or fixed account.
 Set up (or renew) a home-equity line of credit that you can tap in case of an emergency.
 Your cash and home-equity line of credit should amount to one full year of expenses.
 Keep one year's expenses in the fund; tap it only when you must.
 HOUSE Sell vs. keep Decide whether to keep your present house or sell it.
 If you sell, decide whether to buy another or rent.
 If you plan to move after retiring, visit potential locations during vacations.
 If you are selling, put your house on the market three to six months before retirement.
-Your gain on the house is tax-free up to \$500,000 (married), \$250,000 (single) Repairs and improvements Renovate now; it's easier to borrow if you're employed.
+Your gain on the home sale is tax-free up to \$500,000 (married), \$250,000 (single).
+Repairs and improvements Renovate now; it's easier to borrow if you're employed.
 Budget now for any big-ticket repairs you may need after you retire.
 MEDICAL INSURANCE Ask your pension office what your medical benefits will be in retirement.
 If you need individual coverage, start shopping for it now.
 Apply for the coverage one month prior to retiring.
 Medicare starts at 65.
 Six months before then, shop for Medigap insurance.

-spouse's future needs.
+independent.
+And by then enough assets may have been accumulated to cover the spouse's future needs.
 This means the minister might want to drop some life insurance coverage.